Bottom Wood

 The woodland’s extensive history means a number of archaeological features can be observed, including numerous sawpits and a giant holloway which was used to access an old well during droughts in the 1920s.

-Parking: Park on Old Dashwood Hill, this is a residential road so please park with consideration to the residents.
+Parking: Park on Old Dashwood Hill.
+This is a residential road so please park responsibly!

 Please visit the Chiltern Society Directory for the Site Co-ordinator’s contact details.